WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Technical Requirements

 - This modlist requires the latest version of Fallout 4 on Steam.
-(After major FO4 updates are released, there may be a short period of time where I haven't updated the list yet).
-- This modlist should be installed on an SSD for performance reasons (the Wabbajack download folder can be on an HDD though).
+- This modlist should be installed on an SSD for optimal performance (the Wabbajack download folder can be on an HDD though).
-- Recommmended at least 6gb of VRAM.
+- Recommmended at least 6gb of VRAM

 The modlist is designed for relatively modern, middle range hardware.
 A high end graphics card is not required, but it does help.
 There are performance options available, including a [steam deck installation guide](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/SteamDeck.md).